Get exclusive member benefits & effect social change. Join Today

 Examples of antibiotic-resistant infections include:

-Cultures may be taken from:
+Samples may be taken from:

 Few risks are associated with this test.
 Blood collection comes with small risks.
 For example, you may feel slight pain or a mild pinching sensation during the blood draw.
 You may feel throbbing after the needle is withdrawn.